Inmate uprising? State’s account, emergency log differ on Kansas prison incident

 “I don’t work at the facility,” he said.
 “I’ve never seen the log.”

-On Thursday, Joe Norwood, the secretary of the corrections department, said staff resolved the incident peacefully “without any substantial violence of any nature and without any use of force.”
-Norwood was speaking from the facility during an event open to media and legislators to discuss the re-entry of inmates after their release.
+On Thursday, Joe Norwood, secretary of the corrections department, said staff resolved the incident peacefully “without any substantial violence of any nature and without any use of force.”
+Norwood spoke from El Dorado during an event open to media and legislators to discuss the re-entry of inmates after their release.

 He added that no injuries were suffered by staff or inmates.

-Staffing shortages at El Dorado could contribute to an atmosphere in which a riot could occur, according to Choromanski.
+Staffing shortages at El Dorado could contribute to an atmosphere in which a riot could occur, Choromanski said.

 “When they (inmates) see that there’s not enough correctional staff guarding the place, they’ll utilize the weak points and jump on it,” he said.